jacobusmmsmit/DiscreteVoronoi.jl/README.md

 This is a package for the efficient calculation of discrete voronoi diagrams.

-It implements the jump-flood algorithm (on the CPU, maybe we can do GPU in `CUDA.jl`), the divide-and-conquer algorith (link to 2020 paper), and a "seed justified" divide- and-conquer algorithm.
+It implements the jump-flood algorithm (on the CPU, maybe we can do GPU in `CUDA.jl`), the divide-and-conquer algorith (link to 2020 paper), and a "site justified" divide- and-conquer algorithm.

 ```